Scarabol/rock-raiders-web/README.md

 - Two buttons in priority list can be hovered/pressed/released at the same time
 - Use pro-meshes to render high-detail walls in first person and shoulder view
 - Middle wheel meshes of small digger do not rotate after engine upgrade
+- When switching fast from one level to another in level selection no level name is shown, but the level is highlighted

 ### Authentic